AndrewJBateman/angular-fast-http-caching/README.md

 ## :books: General info

 * "Observables are a new way of pushing data in JavaScript.
 An observable is a Producer of multiple values, “pushing” them to subscribers."
-* shows all github repos using a search term 'angular'.
+* Shows all github repos using a search term 'angular'.

 ## :camera: Screenshots